Aqueous film-forming foam (AFFF)

 AFFF collection and disposal program

-We are developing an AFFF collection and disposal program to help fire departments in Washington safely manage their AFFF stock.
+We are developing an AFFF collection and disposal program to help fire departments in Washington collect stockpiles of their AFFF stored on-site and provide a safe disposal option at no cost to them.

 Watch our video about input-based test boxes to learn more.